meefs/prvhash/README.md

 propagation is only subject to the base latency.
 The essence of these "latencies" is that additional rounds are needed for the system to get rid of a statistical traces of the input entropy.
-Note that the "fused" arrangement increases shuffling quality.
+Note that the "fused" arrangement increases the shuffling quality.
 However, this increase is relative to state variable size: for example, 8-bit fused-2 arrangement with 8-bit input is equivalent to 16-bit non-fused arrangement with 16-bit input.
 So, it is possible to perform hashing with 8-bit state variables if fused-2 round is